 - Learn How to Avoid Musculoskeletal Disorders (MSDs)– Many UPS workers are required to perform repetitive motion tasks throughout the day that require working in awkward positions, bending, twisting, stretching, or overreaching.
 Common symptoms associated with MDS include carpal tunnel syndrome, serious back injury, and nerve damage requiring medical treatment.

 Every UPS worker should undergo a safety training program that helps identify hazardous conditions, threats of violence, or injuries caused by improper use of available equipment.

 The management should also train employees on forklifts and pallet jacks to maximize productivity while minimizing injuries caused by handling awkward size boxes and weight loads.

 A failure to provide employees with adequate training and proper PPE (Personal Protective Equipment) could serve as the basis of UPS workers’ compensation claims or personal injury lawsuits to ensure that the injured UPS worker receives adequate monetary recovery for their damages.

 Every UPS package handler, worker, or driver injured on the job can file for workers’ compensation benefits.
 Like all major corporations, United Parcel Service (UPS) must provide workplace injury benefits to the state’s workers’ compensation system.

-However, filing for workers' compensation benefits can be challenging.
-There are numerous system deadlines that, if the employer misses, could result in a claim that is automatically denied.
+However, filing for workers’ compensation benefits can be challenging.
+There are numerous system deadlines that, if the employer misses them, could result in a claim that is automatically denied.

 Injured workers must apply all supporting documentation when submitting a worker’s claim into the no-fault system for a work-related accident.